dveersingh000/My-Portfolio/README.md

 # Hey!!
 Great to see you here!

-- 📖 I'm a Software Developer who likes to tinker with code.
+- 📖 I'm a Full Stack Web Developer who likes to tinker with code.

 - 🧑🏻‍💻 Self-motivated, extremely passionate, and open source lover.